awv-informatik/buerligons/docs/intro.md

 ---
 # Introduction to Buerligons CAD

 Welcome to **Buerligons**, our end-user, history-based, parametric CAD system.
-Developed using the Buerli Client Framework and powered by our **ClasssCAD** engine, Buerligons provides a robust environment for designing precise, parametric CAD models—directly in the browser.
+Developed using the **Buerli Client Framework** and powered by our **ClasssCAD** engine, Buerligons provides a robust environment for designing precise, parametric CAD models—directly in the browser.

 Buerligons **runs entirely in the browser**, thanks to our CAD engine compiled into WebAssembly (WASM).
 This allows users to launch the system with a single click—no installation required.
 Once downloaded, the application is cached by the browser, enabling fast performance and offline availability.

-For more advanced scenarios, Buerligons can also connect to a server-based instance using WebSockets.
+For more advanced scenarios, Buerligons can also connect to a server-based instance using SocketIO.
 This setup supports extended workflows or backend processing, though it requires slightly more configuration and infrastructure.

 ---

+Buerligons empowers users to model **parts and assemblies** with an intuitive and feature-rich toolset:

 ## 🛠️ Part Modeling

-Buerligons empowers users to model **parts and assemblies** with an intuitive and feature-rich toolset:

 - **2D parametric sketches**: Easily create and fully constrain 2D profiles.
 - **Solid generation**: Generate solids using **extrude**, **revolve**, and **twist** operations.
 Upcoming features will include swept solids (pipe and path sweeps).